blender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       :return: The current frame of the action
       :rtype: float

+   .. method:: getActionName(layer=0)

+      Gets the name of the current action playing in the supplied layer.

+      :arg layer: The layer that you want to get the action name from.
+      :type layer: integer

+      :return: The name of the current action
+      :rtype: string

    .. method:: setActionFrame(frame, layer=0)

       Set the current frame of the action playing in the supplied layer.